 As a leader of industrial welding fume extractors, welding smoke eater extraction systems, welding fume exhaust systems, portable welding fume extractors, Welding smoke and fume removal systems, downdraft tables and dust collectors, We are focused on clean air and worker safety.
 Our extensive line of portable and stationary welding fume extractors, welding smoke eaters and welding fume eliminators will provide the right solutions, whatever you needs maybe.
 Our products provide hazardous smoke and dust extraction during welding, cutting, deburring, laser and plasma cutting, sanding, soldering, brazing or grinding.
-We offer a wide range of OSHA compliant welding smoke extraction systems to our clients.
+We offer a wide range of OSHA compliant welding smoke and dust extraction systems to our clients.
 Our units are designed for a variety of welding applications, including TIG welding, MIG welding, production welding, clean room welding, stick welding, stainless steel welding, and much more.
+Our units are also designed for wood dust, metal dust, fiberglass, pottery dust, ceramic dust and auto-body shop Bondo dust.
 Available configurations include portable extractors with self-supportive flex arms, extractors with flexible hose, wall-mounted extractors, and multi-operator extractors.
 The majority of these welding fume extraction systems are ductless and recirculating; they require no exterior venting or exhaust.

 Companies are obliged by law to keep welding fumes in the breathing zone of a welder below a certain limit.
 As welding smoke is dangerous for people’s health, they should be reduced and/or extracted from the area where welding fume collects.
 We offer various effective solutions for the extraction of welding fumes and welding smoke utilizing downdraft tables, portable welding fume extraction systems, portable welding fume extractors, dust collectors, portable welding smoke eaters, portable welding smoke extractors, welding booths, and welding smoke filters.

 Nonetheless, welding is perhaps the most common industrial process and necessary anytime the joining of metals is required.
-Regardless of the welding equipment type or technology, the simple process of melting metal and filler materials creates poisonous fumes and gases.
+Regardless of the welding equipment type or technology, the simple process of melting metal and filler materials creates poisonous fumes and gases as well as dust.

 Different types of welding processes present unique challenges to adequately handle airborne fumes.
 Robotic welding equipment and other automated welding systems produce a high volume of welding fumes and sparks and need to captured by a robotic welding hood.
 Manual stick welding typically produces a high volume of smoke and often requires a self-cleaning fume extractor to avoid overwhelming the filters.